lfmeadow/llvm-issues/regalloc-repro/README.md

 - `optcmd-trunk.sh` runs the optimizer with the same options used by the HIP compiler
 - `opt-gepoff.bc` is the optimized bitcode with the GEP commit disabled
 - `opt-gepon.bc` is the optimized bitcode with the GEP commit enabled
+- The corresponding `.ll` files are included for convenience

+A very recent trunk commit was used, the patches should apply cleanly and the results should be the same as included here.